lakshmirajagopalan/lakshmirajagopalan.github.io/_posts/2025-12-05-unified-streaming-pipeline-with-apply-changes.md

 Which one should dashboards show?
 Which one should metrics compute?

-And how do you dedupe this **without dropping streaming semantics**?
+And how do you dedup this **without dropping streaming semantics**?

-Traditional methods such as windowed dedupe or batch dedupe simply don’t work reliably, especially when late-arriving data from vendors can appear long after the original event.
+Traditional methods such as windowed dedup or batch dedup simply don’t work reliably, especially when late-arriving data from vendors can appear long after the original event.

 ---